A comparative study of data- and image- domain LSRTM under velocity-impedance parametrization

 \subsection{3D Overthrust model}

-We now select a part of 3D Overthrust model to test our multiparameter LSRTM.
-The test model has a dimension of $n_x\times n_y\times n_z=201\times 201\times 101$, with the grid spacings $\Delta x=\Delta y=25$ m and $\Delta z=20$ m.
-Figure~\ref{fig:mod3d}a and \ref{fig:mod3d}b are the true velocity and density, which are highly smoothed to be used as the reference model input for LSRTM, as can be seen Figure~\ref{fig:mod3d}d and \ref{fig:mod3d}e.
-The true and initial impedance are shown in Figure~\ref{fig:mod3d}c and \ref{fig:mod3d}f.
-The number of sources and receivers are tremendous: We have deployed 256 shots with each shot including 40000 receivers which are evenly distributed in the horizontal plane.
-Figure~\ref{fig:acquisition3d} illustrates the source-receiver layout sheet for the configuration of the acquisition geometry in this experiment.
-The depths of the sources and receivers are in 5 m and 10 m respectively.
-We take the Ricker wavelet of 12 Hz as the source wavelet for numerical simulation.
-The modelling lasts for 1500 time steps with temporal interval of $\Delta t=0.0018$ s.
+We now test our multiparameter LSRTM on a subset of the 3D Overthrust model.
+The test volume has dimensions of $n_x\times n_y\times n_z=201\times 201\times 101$, with grid spacings of $\Delta x=\Delta y=25$ m and $\Delta z=20$ m.
+Figure~\ref{fig:mod3d}a and ~\ref{fig:mod3d}b show the true velocity and density models, respectively.
+These are highly smoothed to create the reference models for LSRTM, shown in Figure~\ref{fig:mod3d}d and ~\ref{fig:mod3d}e.
+The corresponding true and initial impedance models, derived from these, are displayed in Figure~\ref{fig:mod3d}c and ~\ref{fig:mod3d}f.

+The acquisition geometry is extensive, comprising 256 shots.
+Each shot is recorded by 40,000 receivers, all evenly distributed in the horizontal plane; the source-receiver layout is illustrated in Figure~\ref{fig:acquisition3d}.
+Sources and receivers are placed at depths of 5 m and 10 m, respectively.
+Numerical modeling uses a 12 Hz Ricker wavelet and runs for 1500 time steps with a sampling interval of $\Delta t=0.0018$ s.

-To illustrate how the 3D seismic data look like, we have plotted the 1st shot of this 3D seismic data set in Figure~\ref{fig:dat3d}a, the muting mask in Figure~\ref{fig:dat3d}b, the modelled data from reference medium in Figure~\ref{fig:dat3d}c and the final data used for linearized inversion in Figure~\ref{fig:dat3d}d.
-The RTM images for velocity and impedance parameters are shown in Figure~\ref{fig:rtm3d}.
-The resolution of these images is a bit low.
-After 10 LSRTM iterations, we are able to dramatically improve the quality of the images while recovering the true amplitude of the model perturbations.
-In Figure~\ref{fig:dm3d}, the preconditioned LSRTM gives marginally better reflectivity images than unpreconditioned LSRTM in the deeper part of the model.
-Figure~\ref{fig:misfit3d} shows that the normalized misfit of the PCGNR algorithm is smaller than the normalized misfit of the CGNR algorithm using the same number of iterations.
-These observations are consistent with the previous 2D test.
+Figure~\ref{fig:dat3d} illustrates the 3D seismic data, showing (a) the first shot gather, (b) the applied muting mask, (c) the synthetic data modeled in the reference medium, and (d) the final muted data residuals used for linearized inversion.
+The initial RTM images for the velocity and impedance parameters are presented in Figure~\ref{fig:rtm3d}, which exhibit relatively low resolution.
+After 10 iterations of LSRTM, the image quality is dramatically improved, successfully recovering the amplitude of the model perturbations.
+As shown in Figure~\ref{fig:dm3d}, the preconditioned LSRTM result provides a marginally better reflectivity image, particularly in the deeper section of the model, compared to the unpreconditioned approach.
+This is consistent with the convergence history in Figure~\ref{fig:misfit3d}, where the preconditioned CGNR (PCGNR) algorithm achieves a lower normalized misfit than the standard CGNR for the same number of iterations.
+These findings align well with the results from the previous 2D test.